 Chairs: Paul Winkler, Retired, Presbyterian SeniorCare Network and Linda Doman, Retired, Eastern Area Adult Services, Inc.

 SWPPA members participate in the Age-Friendly work groups (Transportation, Workforce, Digital Access, Dementia-Friendly Greater Pittsburgh and Housing).
 These groups are bringing the Age-Friendly Greater Pittsburgh Action Plan 2022-2025 to life.

 Dementia-Friendly Greater Pittsburgh Committee

-The Dementia-Friendly Committee trains it’s members to be Dementia Friends and Champions and provides the opportunity to support and engage those living with dementias and their care partners.
-We build upon the work already occurring with Age-Friendly Greater Pittsburgh and connect with our partners to design and implement trainings, programs and advocacy on behalf of the communities we all serve.
+The Dementia-Friendly Greater Pittsburgh committee trains its members to be Dementia Friends and Champions and provides the opportunity to support and engage those living with dementias and their care partners.
+The Committee builds upon Age-Friendly Greater Pittsburgh’s work and connects with partners to design and implement trainings, programs and advocacy.

 Policy and Advocacy Committee

 Chairs: Kim Pirilla-Scalise, Superior Home Care and Debbie McCarthy-Arnone, AARP

 The Policy and Advocacy committee monitors, reviews, and shares information related to public policy issues impacting older adults, people with disabilities, and the organizations serving them.
 Beyond the sharing of information, the Policy and Advocacy Committee informs members of opportunities for advocacy and supports those efforts throughout the year.
 The committee also informs the Board of Directors when SWPPA should take a formal position on a policy, legislative or regulatory issue.
 The committee meets regularly via conference calls to facilitate easy participation, and committee members engage in using the organization’s principles scorecard to consider and present the impact of relevant legislation and regulations across our network.